By Crocker Staff

 23. In 1958, he received an important commission from the Sacramento Municipal Utility District (SMUD) to create a mosaic mural for the exterior of its new, modernist headquarters.
 Having learned to compose on a grand scale by designing theater sets, he created Water City, which when finished would be fifteen feet high and 250 feet long, wrapping three sides of the building’s ground floor.
 The mural was recently cleaned and restored as part of a 2018–2019 renovation and rehabilitation of the building, which was added to the National Register of Historic Places in 2010.

-24. In 1959, he divorced Patricia and that December married Betty Jean Carr.
+24. In 1958, he divorced Patricia and in December of 1959 married Betty Jean Carr.
 That year he also accepted a position as assistant professor in the Department of Art at the University of California, Davis, and over the years taught alongside Tio Giambruni, William Wiley , Jane Garritson, Roy De Forest, Manuel Neri, Robert Arneson, Ruth Horsting, and Daniel Shapiro.